America at 250: Forging Connections, Saving Places, Shaping the Future

 12:00 p.m. – 1:00 p.m.

-Train to Philly Office Retail in Wayne Junction
+Group takes train and walks to Philly Office Retail in Wayne Junction together (train fare included in registration)

 Meet Ken Weinstein and learn about his Jumpstart real estate program and other efforts to revitalize Philadelphia.